wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 ,cp-repo . staging:/home/chris/repos/url-shortener
 ```

 This copies the current directory (`.`) to `/home/chris/repos/url-shortener` in a machine named `staging` as defined in an SSH config file.
 The first argument is the source, and the second is the destination.
 Files and folders ignored by Git are not copied.
+This command can also be used to make a local copy of a local repo by not specifying any remote host.

 Here's the `,cp-repo` definition: